 Storage

-These fritters remain soft even the next day; keep them at room temperature, covered with a dessert net.
+These fritters remain soft even the next day; keep them at room temperature, covered with a cake net.

 Tips and Variations

-I prepared these gluten-free fritters using either superfine rice flour or the Nutrifree cake mix.
-The fritters come out well in either case, but if you use rice flour, a crunchier crust will form on the outside, while the inside will remain soft.
-If you use a cake mix instead, the fritters will be soft even on the outside.
+I have prepared these gluten-free fritters using both fine rice flour and the Nutrifree dessert mix.
+The fritters turn out well in both cases, but if you use rice flour, a crispier crust will form on the outside, while the inside remains soft.
+If you use a dessert mix, the fritters will be soft on the outside as well.